sophiayk20/covoswitch/README.md

 ## Code Structure & Generation Pipeline
 The code structure mostly matches the subsections of *Section 2: Synthetic Data Generation* described in the paper.

+If you would like an intro to how you would pull CoVoSwitch from HuggingFace Datasets, please refer to the evaluate section.

 - **Download Common Voice 4.0**: [Download here](https://commonvoice.mozilla.org/en/datasets) into your local workspace.
 - **Process CoVoST 2**: **generate_transcripts.py**
     - Since CoVoST 2 is a speech-to-text translation dataset, we need to process both speech and text in the dataset.